JetBrains/teamcity-documentation/topics/how-to.md

 * agent retrieves commands from the server: these are typically build start tasks which basically include a dump of the build configuration settings and the full set of build parameters.
 The latter can be large (e.g. megabytes) in case of a large build chain.
 The parameters can be reviewed on the build's [Parameters tab](working-with-build-results.md#Parameters);
 * agent periodically sends current status data to the server (this includes all the agents parameters which can be reviewed on the agent's [Agent Parameters](viewing-build-agent-details.md#Agent+Parameters) tab);
 * during the build, the agent sends  build log messages and parameters data back to the server.
 These can be reviewed on the [Build Log](working-with-build-results.md#Build+Log) and [Parameters](working-with-build-results.md#Parameters) tabs of the build;
-* (when the server\-side checkout mode is used) the agent downloads the sources before the build (as a full or incremental patch) from the server;
+* (when the server-side checkout mode is used) the agent downloads the sources before the build (as a full or incremental patch) from the server;
 * (when an [artifact dependency](artifact-dependencies.md) is configured) the agent downloads build artifacts of other builds from the server before starting a build;
 * (when artifacts are configured for a build) the agent uploads build artifacts to the server;
 * some runners (like coverage or code analysis) include automatic uploading of their results' reports to the server.

 ## Configuring TeamCity Server for Performance
+{product="tc"}

 Here are some recommendations to tweak TeamCity server setup for better performance.
 The list for [production server use](installing-and-configuring-the-teamcity-server.md#Configuring+Server+for+Production+Use) is a prerequisite:
 * Regularly review reported Server Health reports (including hidden ones)